microsoft/TypeScript-Website/README.md

 # Website Packages

-## TypeScriptLang-Org
+## TypeScriptLang-Org Astro

-The main website for TypeScript, a Gatsby website which is statically deployed.
-You can run it via:
+The main TypeScript website is statically built with Astro.
+Run it via:

 ```sh
 pnpm start
 ```

-To optimize even more, the env var `NO_TRANSLATIONS` as truthy will make the website only load pages for English.

 ## Sandbox